Description

 'The Sortino ratio, a variation of the Sharpe ratio only factors in the downside, or negative volatility, rather than the total volatility used in calculating the Sharpe ratio.
 The theory behind the Sortino variation is that upside volatility is a plus for the investment, and it, therefore, should not be included in the risk calculation.
 Therefore, the Sortino ratio takes upside volatility out of the equation and uses only the downside standard deviation in its calculation instead of the total standard deviation that is used in calculating the Sharpe ratio.'

-• The ratio of annual return and downside deviation over 5 years of Volatility less than 15% is 1.27, which is larger, thus better compared to the benchmark SPY (1.06) in the same period.
+• Looking at the excess return divided by the downside deviation of 1.26 in the last 5 years of Volatility less than 15%, we see it is relatively larger, thus better in comparison to the benchmark SPY (1.01)

-• Looking at ratio of annual return and downside deviation in of 1.86 in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (2.04).
+• Looking at excess return divided by the downside deviation in of 1.7 in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (1.9).

 Ulcer: